openmobilityfoundation/mobility-data-specification/provider/README.md

 ### Municipality Boundary
 Municipalities requiring MDS Provider API compliance should provide an unambiguous digital source for the municipality boundary.
 This boundary must be used when determining which data each `provider` API endpoint will include.

-The boundary file should be provided in Shapefile or GeoJSON format.
-The boundary file should be hosted online at a published address that all providers and `provider` API consumers can access and download.
+The boundary should be defined as a polygon or collection of polygons.
+The file defining the boundary should be provided in Shapefile or GeoJSON format and hosted online at a published address that all providers and `provider` API consumers can access and download.

 ### Timestamps